miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 ## Soft fork

 A change to the bitcoin protocol wherein only previously valid blocks/transactions are made invalid.
 Since old nodes will recognize the new blocks as valid, a softfork is backward-compatible.
 This kind of fork requires only a majority of the miners upgrading to enforce the new rules.

+## Sokol

+A proof-of-authority testnet on the Ethereum blockchain.
+Supported by Parity only.

 ## Stream ciphers